dxos-deprecated/dashboard/README.md

 # Dashboard

-Dashboard server for XBox and other compute environments.
+Dashboard server for xBox and other compute environments.